Legal Advice for Minimum Wage — 38 results

 has obtained his or her status through marriage... more

-Written by attorney David A Schuck, over 2 years ago.
+Written by attorney David A Schuck, almost 3 years ago.

 On January 1, 2012, the Oregon minimum wage rate increased to $8.80 per hour.
 (Oregon Minimum Wage Page) If your hourly rate of pay after January 1, 2012 was less than $8.80 per hour, you... more

 Written by attorney David A Schuck, almost 5 years ago.

 Discusses changes to Oregon's minimum wage, and claims that can be made when minimum wage is not paid in Oregon.

-Written by attorney David A Schuck, over 3 years ago.
+Written by attorney David A Schuck, almost 4 years ago.

 Starting January 1, 2011, the Oregon minimum wage rate will increase to $8.50 per hour.
 If your hourly rate of pay after January 1, 2011 is less than $8.50 per hour, you likely have a... more

 Written by attorney John Ely Stobart, about 4 years ago.

 Apartment Complex owners are required by the California Code of Regulations to have a "resident apartment manager" or some otherresponsible person, to reside upon the premises and manage... more

 Written by attorney Rodney Mesriani, over 3 years ago.